-Regrettably, the Willis children would never receive their inheritance: Richard died in 1892, and Narcissa funneled his fortune into the Moody Mansion.
-Narcissa even commissioned the home within a year of his death.
-For this, Narcissa was estranged from her family.
+Regrettably, the Willis children would never receive their inheritance: Richard died in 1892, and Narcissa funneled his fortune into the then-Willis Mansion against her late husband’s wishes.

 Avoided, abhorred, and alienated from her offspring, Narcissa remained in the Moody Mansion.
 Outside of the housekeeper, Narcissa was the estate’s only occupant.

 While there have been no specific hauntings, guests have overheard disembodied voices alongside unidentified footsteps.
 Perhaps Narcissa still considers the Moody Mansion her own?

 Spirit photography is particularly popular at the Moody Mansion.
 Visitors have even sworn to see faces appear in their pictures.
 Are these portraits of the paranormal – or something else?

 This Romanesque 31-room mansion was designed by the architect William H. Tyndall.
 It features stained glass windows, hand-carved woodwork, and rounded arches among brick walls and limestone dressing.

 Tyndall designed the estate specifically to Narcissa’s tastes, which may explain its singularity.
 Tyndall likewise utilized cross-culture features, making the Moody Mansion difficult to categorize or classify.

 The mansion’s interiors were designed by the New York Firm of Pottier, Stymus, and Company, who likewise worked for Thomas Edison, William Rockefeller, and President Ulysses S. Grant.

-The Moody Mansion was dismally damaged in 2008 by Hurricane Ike, which flooded the basement while devastating the kitchen, servants’ quarters, and potting room.
+The Moody Mansion was damaged in 2008 by Hurricane Ike, which flooded the basement while devastating the kitchen, servants’ quarters, and potting room.

 Luckily, the City of Galveston was able to save the basement and later convert it to the Galveston’s Children’s Museum.
 Hurricanes continue to shape or shift the history of the Moody Mansion, yet the Moody Mansion remains.

-The Moody Mansion Museum was opened to the public in 1991, though it set to recreate the personality of the property from 1911.
+The Moody Mansion Museum was opened to the public in 1991, though it set out to recreate the personality of the property from 1911.
 Special effect lighting was likewise installed to emphasize the exhibits, which depict the daily ongoings of the Moody Family.

 The Moody Mansion’s archive is also available to scholars for study.
 At 1,500 feet of linear material, it’s a remarkable collection of turn-of-the-century paraphernalia.

-Today the Moody Mansion operates as a museum, though only twenty of the mansion’s thirty-one rooms are available for tours.
+Only twenty of the mansion’s thirty-one rooms are available for tours.
 Events, as well as art exhibits, are additionally held at the Moody Mansion.